ndangelo/type/_posts/blog/2016-06-29-rtl-wordpress-with-sass.markdown

 While you are in the theme directory, run the `npm init` command and follow a few simple steps to create a `package.json` file which will include some information about the theme and the packages that will be installed.

-Exmple of `package.json` that you will get after finishing up the steps.
+Example of `package.json` that you will get after finishing up the steps.

 ```js
 {